Contraception for heavy & painful periods

 Evidence consistently shows that the use of combined hormonal contraceptives results in lighter periods.
 The combined pill, the contraceptive patch, and the vaginal ring can all be used to help manage heavy periods and period pain.

-The coil and heavy periods
+Mirena coil for heavy periods

 The most effective treatment for heavy periods is the hormonal coil (IUS), commonly known as the Mirena coil